-With the system's power switched on, the processor's fan will rotate only if the temperature of the processor is over 25°C.
+With the system's power switched on, the processor's fan will rotate only if the temperature of the processor is over 25°C. This saves energy, prevents system overheat, prolongs fan life and implements a silent system.

-Dual Function Power Button (ATX power supply only)
+Dual Function Power Button

 Depending on the setting in the BIOS setup, this switch will allow your system to enter the Soft-Off or Suspend mode.
+"Soft-Off By PWRBTN" in the Power Management Setup (Chapter 3) allows you to select the method of powering off your system.

-External Modem Ring-on (ATX power supply only)
+External Modem Ring-on